malloryerik/ibex/README.md

 1. Connect to the TWS API via a TCP connection using a dedicated GenServer.
 DONE
 2. Subscribe to historical market data.
 IN PROGRESS
 3. Subscribe to live data.
 TODO
-4. Subscribe to an economic calendar.
-TODO
+~~4.
+Subscribe to an economic calendar.
+TODO~~

    At first, data will mean futures and spot FX data, then stocks, bonds, futures and stock options, etc.

 ### The subsequent step will focus on getting and sending orders and streaming trading account data.